-KPU recognizes that a student has the right to request a variance of University policy, make a request for compassionate withdrawal, submit an appeal or file a complaint about instruction.
+KPU recognizes that a student has the right to request an appeal hearing of the Senate Standing Committee on Appeals, request a variance of university policy, request a compassionate withdrawal or file a complaint about instruction.
 For this reason, KPU provides policies and procedures through which these and similar issues may be addressed.

 NOTE: A grade appeal may raise, lower, or leave the grade unchanged.

 If you believe there was an error on your record (e.g. deletions or changes to the academic record), it can be investigated without an appeal.
 Please contact your instructor or the Office of the Registrar for assistance.

 Students wishing to file an academic integrity appeal should refer to policy ST2 and follow Procedures for Dealing with Academic Integrity Violations when submitting their complete appeal package with the Appeal Hearing Request Form.

 In the event an allegation arises, students should familiarize themselves with policy ST7 and the Procedures for Dealing with Conduct Violations before submitting their complete appeal package with the Appeal Hearing Request Form.
 Further details are available at kpu.ca/sja/appeals

 Request for Appeal Hearing